-Coloratura soprano Elizabeth Moran has received praise for her brilliant top and vocal agility, unique vocal color, and dramatic expressiveness.
+Soprano Elizabeth Moran has received praise for her brilliant top and vocal agility and unique vocal color.

-Ms. Moran was the winner of the 2017 Coeur d’Alene Symphony Orchestra Young Artists’ Competition and the 2016 American Prize Vocal Competition for women in opera.
-She was also a semifinalist in the 2016 Opera Columbus Cooper-Bing International Vocal Competition and the 2016 Giulio Gari International Vocal Competition in New York.
+Ms. Moran was a semifinalist for the 2018 McCammon Voice Competition in Fort Worth, Texas.
+Additionally, she was the winner of the 2017 Coeur d’Alene Symphony Orchestra Young Artists’ Competition and the 2016 American Prize Vocal Competition, and she was a semifinalist in the 2016 Opera Columbus Cooper-Bing International Vocal Competition.

-As a young artist, Ms. Moran has performed a number of roles and scenes: Konstanze (Die Entführung aus dem Serail) and Lucia (Lucia di Lammermoor) with the Lotte Lehmann Akademie; Lucia (Lucia di Lammermoor) with Bel Canto in Tuscany; Juliette (Roméo et Juliette) with the Martina Arroyo Foundation; Königin der Nacht (Die Zauberflöte) and Polissena (cover, Radamisto) with Manhattan Opera Studio; and Angelica, Norina, Cunegonde, and Lisette with La Lingua Della Lirica.
-As a studio artist with Anchorage Opera, Ms. Moran performed extensively in productions of Eugene Onegin, Pagliacci, Suor Angelica, Castor et Pollux and Don Carlos, and she was featured in solo recitals throughout Alaska.
+As a young artist, Ms. Moran performed scenes as Konstanze and Lucia with the Lotte Lehmann Akademie; Lucia with Bel Canto in Tuscany; Juliette with the Martina Arroyo Foundation; the role of Königin der Nacht and Polissena with Manhattan Opera Studio; scenes as Angelica, Norina, Cunegonde, and Lisette with La Lingua Della Lirica.
+As a studio artist with Anchorage Opera, Ms. Moran was featured extensively in Eugene Onegin, Pagliacci, Suor Angelica, Castor et Pollux, Don Carlos, and solo recitals throughout Alaska.

 Raised in Anchorage, Alaska, Ms. Moran earned her Bachelor of Music in Vocal Performance from The University of North Carolina at Chapel Hill.
 She is based New York City and currently splits her time between New York and Paris, France.